-To best protect and manage investments for the long term, we consider environmental, social and governance ESG risks, impacts and opportunities in our investment decision-making process.
+To best protect and manage investments for the long-term, ESG impacts, risks and opportunities are considered in our investment decision-making process.

 What are environmental, social and governance (ESG) issues?

-|Climate change & carbon emissions||Human rights||Board independence, structure & diversity|
+|Climate change and carbon emissions||Health and safety||Board independence, structure and diversity|

 Climate change represents one of the most significant challenges of our time, and as global investors we’re committed to doing our part towards investing in a low carbon economy and creating a more sustainable future for all Australians.
 We believe that a net-zero greenhouse gas emissions target by 2050 will increasingly be accepted by markets as the base case through which economies will operate.
 We believe aligning the Sunsuper portfolio to this pathway will help avoid unrewarded risks as businesses and economies transition to a low-carbon future, and result in better outcomes for our members.

 Sunsuper’s Climate Action Plan outlines activities we are undertaking to improve our understanding of, and prudently manage, climate-related investment risks and opportunities while delivering on our duty to promote members’ financial interests.
 The Climate Action Plan includes a commitment to invest and manage the investment portfolio towards achieving a target of net zero greenhouse gas emissions by 2050, which is aligned with the Paris Agreement.